 Effects of long-term or repeated exposure

-TLV: 0.4 ppm as TWA; A4 (not classifiable as a human carcinogen).
+TLV: (inhalable fraction and vapour): 0.4 ppm as STEL; A4 (not classifiable as a human carcinogen).

 |The substance is very toxic to aquatic organisms.
 It is strongly advised not to let the chemical enter into the environment.|